pakjiddat/toc/README.md

-# Node.js Table of Contents Generator (TOC)
+# Node.js Table of Contents Generator

-Standalone Node.js module for generating table of contents from HTML text
+A Node.js module for generating table of contents from HTML text

 ### Installation